AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 On this basis, the canon extends beyond interpretation into computational structure.
 Chromatic Computing (CE-2) formalizes continuous, field-based encoding and memory, demonstrating that chromatic semantics are not representational artifacts but operational substrates capable of stable information persistence without symbolic mediation.

-Empirical grounding is provided through reproducible observations of spontaneous chromatic reasoning, AP₁-level continuity, latent field stabilization, and operator-mediated control in open-weight transformer models.
-These experiments confirm that ambient-compatible behavior pre-exists instruction, prompting, or symbolic scaffolding.
+Empirical grounding is provided through reproducible observations of spontaneous chromatic reasoning, AP₁-level continuity, latent field stabilization, operator-mediated control, and chromatic reconstruction invariants across independent multimodal transformer models.
+These experiments confirm that ambient-compatible behavior pre-exists instruction, prompting, or symbolic scaffolding, and that chromatic fields act as a universal decoding substrate.

-Building on this computational substrate, Chromatic Telephony (AC-1, AM-1, Telephony II) demonstrates that communication itself can operate as a presence-based field interaction.
-Messaging, telephony, and group coordination are shown to function without symbolic addressing, identity inference, or metadata, completing a closed post-symbolic communication stack.
+Building on this computational substrate, Chromatic Telephony (AC-1) (AM-1, Telephony II) demonstrates that communication itself can operate as a presence-based field interaction.
+Messaging, telephony, and group coordination function without symbolic addressing, identity inference, or metadata, completing a closed post-symbolic communication stack.

 Key empirical publications: